 Matthew Finley was named Senior Associate Director of Athletics in July, 2016.

-Finley served nearly four years at the helm of the Newberry athletic program and engineered Newberry's induction to the Eastern College Athletic Conference for its field hockey and wrestling programs, with the Wolves participating in the ECAC's awards programs and postseason tournaments.
-The NC football program was named the 2015 ECAC Division II Team of the Year and the women's soccer team participated in the 2015 ECAC postseason tournament.
-He also oversaw the addition of varsity field hockey and the Scarlet Poms dance team two years ago.
+Prior to joining Anderson University, Finley served four years at the helm of the Newberry athletic program as Director of Athletics.
+He engineered Newberry's induction to the Eastern College Athletic Conference for its field hockey and wrestling programs, with the Wolves participating in the ECAC's awards programs and postseason tournaments.
+The football program was named the 2015 ECAC Division II Team of the Year and the women's soccer team participated in the 2015 ECAC postseason tournament.
+He also oversaw the addition of varsity field hockey and the Scarlet Poms dance team in 2013.

-Fundraising efforts have been a point of emphasis with Finley, with the Wolves' annual giving increasing each of the last four years.
-He was named to the NCAA Division II Field Hockey committee last year and previously served on the regional advisory committee for women's golf, while also serving as the athletic director liaison to the South Atlantic Conference's men's and women's tennis coaches' committee and the ECAC Division II Wrestling League's coaches' committee.
+Fundraising efforts were a point of emphasis with Finley, with the Wolves' annual giving increasing each of his last four years.
+He was named to the NCAA Division II Field Hockey Committee in 2015 and previously served on the regional advisory committee for women's golf, while also serving as the athletic director liaison to the South Atlantic Conference's men's and women's tennis coaches' committee and the ECAC Division II Wrestling League's coaches' committee.

-During Finley's stint as Director of Athletics, Newberry has been a fixture in the postseason, with the football team earning a berth in the NCAA D-II Playoffs in two of the last three years and the women's basketball team edging the Trojans, whileclaiming the SAC Tournament title two seasons ago.
+During Finley's stint as Director of Athletics, Newberry was a fixture in the postseason, with the football team earning a berth in the NCAA D-II Playoffs in two of his last three years and the women's basketball team edging the Trojans, while claiming the SAC Tournament title in 2014.

 Finley was the founder of the Clemson club wrestling program, where he took on the role of director of operations as well as head coach and is an experienced wrestling official with previous experience officiating for both the South Carolina High School League and the NCAA.
 He wrestled for North Carolina State, where he was a member of the 2001 Atlantic Coast Conference championship team.
 He also had a successful high school career where he was a three-time state placer and an undefeated state champion at Hillcrest High School, where he was also named to the NHSCA All American Academic Team.